-Colorado is in the middle of a cannabis gold rush.
+Colorado is in the middle of a cannabis green rush.
 Dispensaries are blooming like columbine in the spring.
 This bounty presents locals and visitors alike with a conundrum: which dispensary to make their local favorite.

 We’ve run hundreds of pop-ups over the past few years and this has given us some significant behind-the-scenes insight into what makes a good Colorado dispensary great.
 Here’s what we look for:

 Let’s start with what’s in stock.
 Do they have something for every consumer (concentrates, flower, tinctures, shatters, dabs & edibles?)
 Does the management check what’s hitting the market and bring in new, exotic strains for you to try?

 If they grow, what’s their process like?
 Shops like Boulder Wellness Center have set up pesticide-free grow rooms to ensure purity.
 Northern Lights Cannabis Co. in Edgewater harvests fresh flower weekly, and the budtenders hand-pick the buds in front of you.

 If they just ran out of your favorite edible, do they order more and then follow up with you?
 Do they hook you up with in-store specials?
 High Q in Silt, for example, runs a different deal every day.
 (Our favorite is “Tasty Tuesdays” — when edibles are 15% off).

 Smart, Friendly Staff